CV & Research

 A Non-Gendered Lens: The Absence of Stereotyping in Contemporary Congressional Elections (with Jennifer L. Lawless).
 Under review.

-The Power of Foreign Voices and the Limits of Partisan Cue-Taking: U.S. Public Opinion about Military Action against Iran (with Matt Guardino)
+Alternative Cue-Givers and the Limits of Partisan Influence: U.S. Public Opinion about Military Action against Iran (with Matt Guardino).
+Under review.